 What’s your story?
 What’s your line of argument?
 By ‘line of argument’ I mean something that combines a statement of the issue or problem, relevant background information, evidence or arguments, discussion and analysis in suitable proportions to prove a point or justify a recommendation.

-Do you just want to say what you think, or do you want to change someone’s mind?
+Do you just want to say what you think, or do you want to change someone else’s mind?
 They’re not the same thing.
-Saying what you think is about you; being persuasive is about satisfying other people’s needs.
+Saying what you think is about you; being persuasive is about satisfying the other person’s needs.
 What are their problems and concerns?
 How can you frame your recommendation so that agreeing with you will make life easier for them?

 Get to the point